pepalogik/anonymize_log/README.md

 from referrers, except for search queries at known search engines.
 (It is useful to know the search queries that led to your website, and they hopefully shouldn't contain the visitors' personal data.
-Unfortunately, Google prevents queries from being sent within referrers--you have to use [Google Search Console](https://search.google.com/search-console/about).)
+Unfortunately, Google prevents queries from being sent within referrers—you have to use the [Google Search Console](https://search.google.com/search-console/about).)

 ## How to use it